-Step 2 is to enter the Withdrawal Rate into the Run Out Calculator.
+Step 2 is to enter your desired Withdrawal Rate into the Run Out Calculator.

 The withdrawal rate in this Run Out Calculator is the only field entry that is truly under your control other than the retirement savings balance you’re planning to have.

-It’s a great thing that this is under your control because by controlling your spending in a way that supports your retirement goals, you increase the odds of not outliving your money.
+It’s a great thing that this is under your control because by controlling your spending in a way that supports your retirement goals, you increase the odds of retiring comfortably.

-The amount you withdraw is a function of your spending.
+The amount you’ll need to withdraw is a function of your spending.

-While you’re at it, omit expenses that are less important than having the 1.5 million to retire.
-Looking at it in this way will help prioritize the choices you’re making with your money.
+While you’re evaluating your expenses, omit expenses that are less important than having the 1.5 million to retire.
+Looking at it in this way will help prioritize the choices you’re making with your life and your money.

-It’s easy to feel like a victim of the stock market or the Federal Reserve when considering how much money you need to retire.
-But when you view your spending from a choice perspective, you’re in the driver’s seat, which leads to better results.
+It’s easy to feel like a victim of the stock market or your employer when considering how much money you need to retire.
+That’s because these factors are out of your control.
+When you view your spending from a choice perspective, however, you’re in the driver’s seat, which leads to feeling more confident about your retirement savings.
+It also leads to better results.

 3% of 1.5 Million Dollars